ruggeri/tech-notes/randos/automotive/engines/engine-configurations.md

     - Still typical of Kawasaki (including my Ninja 650) and Honda twins.
 They don't make big twins.
 Also 300cc bikes from Yamaha and Suzuki.
-    - Firing of second cylinder is 180deg after first, but then you wait another 540deg until the first cylinder fires again.
+    - Firing of second cylinder is 180deg after first (0deg of silence), but then you wait another 540deg (360deg silence) until the first cylinder fires again.
 This gives pulsing power.
     - Because the forces aren't exactly opposite, they will want to rotate around their center.
 They're applying a torque.
     - The rotational vibration also is typically balanced out, but this